Coffee Break with Deviree Vallejo & Liz Richards

 DMAR: Did you guys already know your ranking or were you surprised at all?

-Deviree: We knew we were high because there's numbers in the MLS.
+Deviree: We knew we were high because there are numbers in the MLS.
 So you kind of know who's doing what.
 We didn't know for sure we'd be as high as we were, but we knew we were up there.

 DMAR: The top five were all women this year.